ShenzhenYAO/sastools/README.md

 simple d3 v4 tree diagram.
+commit 122a

+1. Add TextBox, and hintBox in the textviewbox
+2. Selecting description text in textbox, the corresponding node will show up at the middle left of the tree map
+3. Changes of description in textbox will be updated in nodes' description.
+Also, change in node's description will be updated into the text box if hitting the showTextBox button

 commit 121a
 1. change circle color if containing descriptions
 2. turn label red if containing to do